-During the test, elapsed time and vehicle speed shall be measured at a minimum frequency of 5-10 Hz.
+During the test, elapsed time and vehicle speed shall be measured at a minimum frequency of 10 Hz.

 - 4.3.1.3.
 Vehicle coastdown procedure - 4.3.1.3.1.
 Following the vehicle warm-up procedure described in paragraph 4.2.4. of this annex and immediately prior to each test measurement, the vehicle shall be accelerated to 10 to 15 km/h above the highest reference speed and shall be driven at that speed for a maximum of 1 minute.
 After that, the coastdown shall be started immediately. - 4.3.1.3.2.
 During coastdown, the transmission shall be in neutral.
-Any movement of the steering wheel shall be avoided as much as possible, and the vehicle brakes shall not be operated.- - 4.3.1.3.3.
+Any movement of the steering wheel shall be avoided as much as possible, and the vehicle brakes shall not be operated. - 4.3.1.3.3.
 The test shall be repeated until the coastdown data satisfy the statistical precision requirements as specified in paragraph 4.3.1.4.2. of this annex. - 4.3.1.3.4.
 Although it is recommended that each coastdown run be performed without interruption, split runs may be performed if data cannot be collected in a single run for all the reference speed points.
-For split runs, the following additional requirements shall apply:care shall be taken so that vehicle conditions remain as stable as possible at each split point.
+For split runs, the following additional requirements shall apply:

-- (a) Care shall be taken to keep the vehicle condition as constant as possible at each split point; - (b) At least one speed point shall overlap with the higher speed range coastdown; - (c) At each of all overlapped speed point, the average force of the lower speed range coastdown shall not deviate from the average force of the higher speed range coastdown by ±10 N or ±5 percent, whichever is greater; - (d) If the track length does not allow fulfilling requirement (b) in this paragraph, one additional speed point shall be added to serve as overlapping speed point. - 4.3.1.4.
+- (a) Care shall be taken to keep the vehicle condition as constant as possible at each split point; - (b) At least one speed point shall overlap with the higher speed range coastdown; - (c) At each of all overlapped speed point, the average force of the lower speed range coastdown shall not deviate from the average force of the higher speed range coastdown by ± 10 N or ± 5 percent, whichever is greater; - (d) If the track length does not allow fulfilling requirement (b) in this paragraph, one additional speed point shall be added to serve as overlapping speed point. - 4.3.1.4.
 Determination of road load by coastdown time measurement - 4.3.1.4.1.
-The coastdown time corresponding to reference speed v_j as the elapsed time from vehicle speed $(v_j + 5 \text{ km/h})$ to $(v_j 5 \text{ km/h})$ shall be measured. - 4.3.1.4.2.
-These measurements shall be carried out in opposite directions until a minimum of three pairs of measurements have been obtained that satisfy the statistical precision $p{i{\overline{i}}}$ defined in the following equation:
+The coastdown time corresponding to reference speed v_j as the elapsed time from vehicle speed ($v_j + 5 \text{ km/h}$) to ($v_j 5 \text{ km/h}$) shall be measured. - 4.3.1.4.2.
+These measurements shall be carried out in opposite directions until a minimum of three pairs of measurements have been obtained that satisfy the statistical precision p_j defined in the following equation: